smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/UpdateDeviceList/index.md

 ## UpdateDeviceList

-###### [TODO: looking for feedback on how to do format this section]

-  * Method: BasicCommunication.UpdateDeviceList
+Type
+: Function

+Sender
-  * Sender: SDL
+: SDL

+Purpose
-  * Purpose: Update HMI's list of known, connected devices
+: Update HMI's list of known, connected devices

-The `UpdateAppList` request is sent after SDL has found a new device over one of the available transports.
+The [UpdateAppList](../updateapplist) request is sent after SDL has found a new device over one of the available transports.

 !!! note